SuperOfficeDocs/superoffice-docs/docs/api/api-reference/soap/Services88/Chat/GetUserAgentList.md

 ---
-uid: services88-chat-getuseragentlist
 title: Services88.ChatAgent.GetUserAgentList SOAP
-Generated: true
+generated: 1
+uid: Services88-Chat-GetUserAgentList
 ---

-# Services88 Chat GetUserAgentList SOAP
+# Services88 Chat GetUserAgentList

 SOAP request and response examples **Remote/Services88/Chat.svc** Implemented by the <see cref="M:SuperOffice.Services88.IChatAgent.GetUserAgentList">SuperOffice.Services88.IChatAgent.GetUserAgentList</see> method.

 ## GetUserAgentList

-Get list of users that can be assigned to topics.
+Get list of users that can be assigned to chat topics.
 Users with Chat-CALs from the MDO list 'chatuser'

 * **flat:** Return flat list instead of grouping by usergroup.
 * **onlyPresent:** Only show users who are present